WASAPI-Community/data-transfer-apis/ait-specification/README.md

 The v1.0 of this release uses an inconsistent variety of date and time formats in order to align with the Archive-It web application.
 It currently uses the Django Rest Framework's default parser which can't recognize abbreviated dates or timezones.
 Dates in its output including a trailing `Z` (indicating UTC) are also not recognized currently.

-Archive-It will soon replace the parse with another one, in which case date queries will be supported at varying levels.
+Archive-It will soon replace the parser with another one, in which case date queries will be supported at varying levels.
 For now:

 Formats that work:
 - `2017-01-01`